Avendril/SoldierAppV3/README.md

 - users will have 10 columns ID(auto increment,primary key,unique), name, surname, email, phoneNo(unique),address1,address2,rank,username(unique) and password.

 - After you setup the database you should be able to use the app on your emulator if you used localhost or anywhere if you used cPanel hosting (goDaddy for example).

+##### Setting up Android Studio 3.0

+- Just put the package from here into the workplace of your Android studio and it should be fine.

+- Just a note, I was using Pixel 2 running android 8 for my emulator, the UI might look slightly different on your emulator.